-Under federal and state law the primary purpose of the CWSRF Program is to provide financing for (1) construction of wastewater treatment facilities, sewage collection systems, and sewage interceptors necessary to prevent water pollution or recycle wastewater, (2) implementation of nonpoint source and storm drainage pollution solutions, and (3) estuary enhancement, and thereby protect and promote the health, safety, and welfare of the inhabitants of the state.
+Under federal and state law the primary purpose of the CWSRF Program is to provide financing for eligible projects to protect and promote the health, safety, and welfare of the inhabitants of the state.

 The State Water Board also seeks to reduce the effects of climate change and to promote sustainable water resources for future generations.
 This Policy is designed to support multiple objectives where economically and technically feasible.
-These additional objectives must be cost-effective and complement the federal and state criteria in the preceding paragraph and the policy goals of the State Water Board.
+These additional objectives must be cost-effective and complement both the federal and state criteria in the preceding paragraph and also the policy goals of the State Water Board.